lolkhalil/Home-Lab/README.md

 - Radarr: Uses Prowlarr to find and request to download Movies
 - Sonarr: Same as Radarr but with TV Shows
 - Transmission: Downloads from the Torrents to get the actual Media
+- WireGuard: VPN Service so I can access my Lab from wherever

 ### Homepage Stack:
 - [Mafl](https://github.com/hywax/mafl): Just a nice simple Homepage which I really like